Uma Bose

-Uma Bose (Hashi) (22 January 1921 – 22 January 1942) was a musical prodigy.
+Uma Bose (Hashi) (22 January 1921 – 22 January 1942) was a musician.

 Early life

-She was born in Calcutta to Prabha Bose (née Mitra) and Dharani Bose.
+Bose was born in Calcutta to Prabha Bose (née Mitra) and Dharani Bose.
 Her father, who built the Mackinnon Mackenzie building in Calcutta and was a councillor of the Calcutta Municipal Corporation, belonged to an eminent family of builders.
 On the maternal side of her family, she was a great-granddaughter of Brajendranath De.

 Career

-She was a disciple of Dilipkumar Roy, with whom she composed several songs.
+Bose was a student of Dilipkumar Roy, with whom she composed several songs.

-Such was her popularity, that Mahatma Gandhi once described her as 'The Nightingale of Bengal' in 1937.
+Mahatma Gandhi once described her as 'The Nightingale of Bengal' in 1937.

 Death

-She died of tuberculosis on 22 January 1942, which was her 21st birthday.
+Bose died of tuberculosis on 22 January 1942, on her 21st birthday.